flarum/docs/docs/install.md

 :::

 ::: tip Quick test drive?
 Feel free to give Flarum a spin on one of our [demonstration forums](https://discuss.flarum.org/d/21101).
-Or set up your own forum in seconds at [Free Flarum](https://www.freeflarum.com), a free third party service not affiliated with the Flarum team.
+Or set up your own forum in seconds at [Free Flarum](https://www.freeflarum.com), a free community service not affiliated with the Flarum team.
 :::

 ## Server Requirements